Decomposition of multiple packings with subquadratic union complexity: Introduction

 \section{Introduction}

 The notions of multiple packings and coverings were introduced in a geometric setting independently by Harold Davenport and L\'aszl\'o Fejes T\'oth \cite{FeT72}.
 In the present note, we will be concerned only with packings.
 A \emph{$k$-fold packing} is a family $\calX$ of sets with the property that the intersection of any $k+1$ members of $\calX$ is empty.
 A $1$-fold packing is simply called a \emph{packing}.
-The problem of determining the maximum density of a $k$-fold packing with congruent copies of a fixed convex body has been extensively studied \cite{FTK93}.
-For small values of $k$, it was found that densest $k$-fold lattice packings in the plane split into $k$ packings \cite{Blu57,DuH72,Hep59}.
-The situation gets more complicated for larger values of $k$, but in general a $k$-fold packing of convex bodies that are \emph{fat} (that is, the ratio of their circumradii to their inradii is bounded) can be decomposed into $O(k)$ packings, as was shown by Pach \cite{Pac80}.
-A simple but interesting corollary of this fact is that any $k$-fold packing of homothets (uniformly scaled and translated copies) of a convex body in $\setR^d$ splits into at most $c_dk$ packings, where the constant $c_d$ depends only on the dimension.
+The problem of determining the maximum density of a $k$-fold packing with congruent copies of a fixed convex body has been extensively studied---see \cite{FTK93} and references therein.
+For small values of $k$, it was found that the densest $k$-fold lattice packings in the plane split into $k$ packings \cite{Blu57,DuH72,Hep59}.
+The situation gets more complicated for larger values of $k$, but in general a $k$-fold packing by convex bodies that are \emph{fat} (that is, the ratio of their circumradii to their inradii is bounded) can be decomposed into $O(k)$ packings, as was shown by Pach \cite{Pac80}.
+A simple but interesting corollary of this fact is that any $k$-fold packing by homothets (uniformly scaled and translated copies) of a convex body in $\setR^d$ splits into at most $c_dk$ packings, where the constant $c_d$ depends only on the dimension.

 The problem of decomposing a family of sets into packings can be rephrased as a coloring problem for intersection graphs.
 The \emph{intersection graph} of a family $\calX$ of sets is a graph on the vertex set $\calX$ in which two vertices are joined by an edge if and only if the corresponding members of $\calX$ have nonempty intersection.
-A \emph{proper coloring} of a graph is an assignment of colors to the vertices such that no two adjacent vertices receive the same color.
-Hence, decomposing a family $\calX$ into a small number of packings is equivalent to finding a proper coloring of the intersection graph of $\calX$ with a small number of colors.
-The \emph{chromatic number} of a graph is the minimum number of colors used in a proper coloring.
-The \emph{clique number} of a graph is the maximum size of a set of pairwise adjacent vertices.
+Thus, a decomposition of $\calX$ into $k$ packings is precisely a proper $k$-coloring of the intersection graph of $\calX$.